Skip to content

 Should guppies have fasting days?

-Some fish keepers occasionally skip feeding for one day to help digestion and reduce waste buildup.
+Some experienced keepers skip feeding for one day a week to support digestion and reduce waste buildup — this is a reasonable practice given how guppies process food.

 Can guppies eat egg yolk?